Freeze-casting: Applications of freeze cast materials

 Freeze casting is unique in its ability to produce aligned pore structures.
 Such structures are often found in nature, and consequently freeze casting has emerged as a valuable tool to fabricate biomimetic structures.
 The transport of fluids through aligned pores has led to the use of freeze casting as a method towards biomedical applications including bone scaffold materials.
 The alignment of pores in freeze cast structures also imparts extraordinarily high thermal resistance in the direction perpendicular to the aligned pores.
 The freeze casting of aligned porous fibres by spinning processes presents a promising method towards the fabrication of high performance insulating clothing articles.
+In addition, materials with aligned pores produced via freeze casting from sintered nickel powder have gained significant attention in phase-change systems, such as loop heat pipes (LHPs), due to their excellent thermal properties.
+In these systems, wicks play a critical role in maintaining liquid-vapor equilibrium, enabling efficient circulation of the working fluid.
+Traditional wicks are often manufactured separately and integrated later, creating an interface that limits liquid transfer efficiency.
+To address this limitation, a porous wick with a gradient structure was developed in a single operation using freeze casting.
+This innovative approach eliminates interfacial resistance, ensuring seamless liquid transport while maintaining the high thermal conductivity and efficient capillary action required for optimal LHP performance.